draptik/2024-mutation-testing/presentation/slides.md

 <v-clicks>

-- **TL; DR**: Mutation testing introduces changes to your code, then runs your unit tests against the changed code.
-It is expected that your unit tests will now fail.
-If they don't fail, it might indicate your tests do not sufficiently cover the code.
+- Mutation testing **introduces changes to your code**, then runs your unit tests against **the changed code**.
-- Bugs, or mutants, are automatically inserted into your production code.
-Your tests are run for each mutant.
-If your tests fail then the mutant is killed.
-If your tests passed, the mutant survived.
-The higher the percentage of mutants killed, the more effective your tests are.
+- the "change" is called a **mutant**
+- If our test suite is ok for a "mutant:" Ups, we missed something

 </v-clicks>